OCFL/extensions/docs/NNNN-mutable-head.md

 ### Accessing a Mutable HEAD

-An object with a mutable HEAD is accessed in much the same way as an object that doesn’t have a mutable HEAD.
+An object with a mutable HEAD is accessed in much the same way as an object that does not have a mutable HEAD.
 The primary difference is that the inventory file at `[object-root]/extensions/NNNN-mutable-head/head/inventory.json` is used instead of the inventory file in the object root.
-Same as an immutable version, the mutable HEAD version is a valid version with a verison number and all of its content paths relative the object root.
+Same as an immutable version, the mutable HEAD version is a valid version with a version number and all of its content paths relative the object root.

 ### Purging a Mutable HEAD